MoralisWeb3/angular-moralis/README.md

 This project is a thin Angular wrapper around [Moralis](https://moralis.io/), to easily call functionalities and display data.

 Please check the [official documentation of Moralis](https://docs.moralis.io/#user) for all the functionalities of Moralis.

+---

+_This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.0.1._